MESH-Research/commons-connect-client/README.md

 4. Run `lando phpunit` or `lando phpunit-debug`.
 To run a specific test run `lando phpunit --filter <test-name>`.

 You can test against a different server configuration by overriding environment variables, as in `dev-search-lando-override.lando.yml`.

+## Pushing to Composer

+[Composer](https://getcomposer.org/) is used to distribute the plugin, including for use on Knowledge Commons.

+To push changes to Compose:

+1. Change to the root commons-connect directory.
+2. Run `./cc-client-subtree-push.sh`